 Check your papers

-If you have used the Open as Layer script, you should know the filename of the papers you have gathered, so if you decide you want another paper from the same kit (as they tend to match in colors and styles), you have the option to go back to that kit and add more papers without searching endlessly for it.
+If you have used the Open as Layer script, you should know the filename of the papers you have gathered.
+If you decide you want another paper from the same kit (as they tend to match in colors and styles), you have the option to go back to that kit and add more papers without searching endlessly for it.

 Cut those papers